berend/pydata-manifold-learning-competition/README.md

 ## Competition rules

+### Sign-up

+To enter the competition, simply send an email to [pydata-competition@maritimedatasystems.com](pydata-competition@maritimedatasystems.com) with object `pydata-hamburg manifold learning`.
+This will register you, and you will receive a URL to download the dataset.

+### Deadline

+The **deadline** for submitting your code is March 23rd.
+To submit your code, send the url of your fork, or a zip file to [pydata-competition@maritimedatasystems.com](pydata-competition@maritimedatasystems.com).

+### Results and winner

 We will post the source code of the competition winner here, with a detailed case study.

-The **deadline** for submitting your code is March 23rd.
-To submit your code, send the url of your fork, or a zip file to pydata-competition@maritimedatasystems.com.

 The results will be announced April 1st, on our blog at [discover.searoutes.com](discover.searoutes.com)